1. Introduction

 The finish request reuses the stored

 authorization_serverfrom the start request and the client SHOULD NOT include it again.
 This flow uses two Client ID Documents: the Aggregator Client ID Document and the application Client ID Document identified by the client_id URI in theaudclaim.
-If the Aggregator Client ID Document (§ 4.2 Client ID Document) doesn’t haveredirect_urisregistered, the Aggregator Server MUST verify thatredirect_uriin the request matches one of the redirect URIs registered in the Client ID Document of the client application.
+If the Aggregator Client ID Document (§ 5.2 Client ID Document) doesn’t haveredirect_urisregistered, the Aggregator Server MUST verify thatredirect_uriin the request matches one of the redirect URIs registered in the Client ID Document of the client application.
 The client application’s Client ID Document MUST be the client_id URI in theaudclaim of theIDP_client_tokenfrom the authorization header in the Start Request request.
 If theaudclaim is missing or does not contain a dereferenceable client identifier, the server MUST respond with400 Bad Request.
 In deployments where the client application does not have a Client ID Document, the Aggregator Server MUST requireredirect_uristo be registered in the Aggregator Client ID Document which will be validated by the IDP.
 If the Aggregator Client ID Document hasredirect_urisregistered, it MAY skip the Client ID Document check of the client application.
-In all cases, the server MUST verify that thestatematches the stored state for the pending registration. -
+In all cases, the server MUST verify that thestatematches the stored state for the pending management flow. -

 -

-registration_type: "device_code" The
+management_flow: "device_code" The

-device_codeflow uses twoPOSTmessages to theregistration_endpointand follows the OAuth 2.0 Device Authorization Grant [RFC8628].
+device_codeflow uses twoPOSTmessages to themanagement_endpointand follows the OAuth 2.0 Device Authorization Grant [RFC8628].
 This flow is intended for headless components (for example CLI tools) to authenticate an Aggregator Instance where theauthorization_codeflow is not practical.
 The Start Request initiates device authorization flow and the request body MUST include:-

-registration_type (string, REQUIRED):
+management_flow (string, REQUIRED):

 The server MUST determine the IdP from the